barmassimo/Tiny-Grammar/README.md

 A minimalistic implementation of Chomsky's [generative grammar](https://en.wikipedia.org/wiki/Generative_grammar)

+The generator can be used as a library (no external dependencies) or via command line.

 Grammar rules can be added programmaticaly or stored on a text file in a very intuitive format, for example:

 ```